shilohc/rss2018-team4/assets/posts/lab4.md

 The CI lessons in this lab stemmed from the fact that this lab had significantly more moving parts than the previous lab, and really tested our team's time management capabilities; we learned how to improve the processes of discussing our approach to the lab, assigning tasks, and checking in about and merging the results of various team members' work.

 ### Technical Conclusions - Shiloh Curtis
 This lab built on the last lab's understanding of control systems and added new challenges in the form of computer vision and camera coordinate conversions.
 Of these, our main sticking point was in finding the correct homography matrix for the camera.
-We learned that this does not work well with too many point correspondences (4 point correspondences worked much better than 12).
+We learned that this does not work well with too few point correspondences (12 point correspondences worked much better than 4).

 ### CI Conclusions - Akhilan Boopathy, Shannon Hwang, Shiloh Curtis